kylehill/lesson-plans/JS Functional Programming.md

 Mapping is useful for **transforming** the members of an array.

-Map iterator functions have the parameter signature of `(value, index)`.
+Map iterator functions have the parameter signature of `function(value, index)`.

 ```js
 var doubler = function(value, index) {